 Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit.
+Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, TSS, and Ammonia as N collected for media filters may be grab samples.
-Grab samples must be collected for pH, E. coli, TRC, and Dissolved Oxygen in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
+Grab samples must be collected for pH, E. coli, TRC and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.